Peter FitzSimons: Rugby

 FitzSimons first played club rugby with the Sydney University Football Club and then with the Manly RUFC in Sydney in the 1980s under the coaching of Alan Jones.
-Between 1985 and 1989 he played with CA Brive in France for four seasons as the club's first foreign player.
+Between 1985 and 1989, he played with CA Brive in France for four seasons as the club's first foreign player.
 He played seven test matches at lock for the Australian national rugby union team between 1989 and 1990, debuting against France in Strasbourg in November 1989, on the Wallabies 1989 tour of Europe.
 His final Test match was against the All Blacks in Christchurch.

-Former Wallabies winger David Campese criticised FitzSimons for starting a brawl in Australia's first Test against France in 1990.
+In On a Wing and a Prayer, former Wallabies winger David Campese criticised FitzSimons for starting a brawl in Australia's first Test against France in 1990.
 Campese labelled FitzSimons' actions "a disgrace to the good name of rugby" and asserted that "he was doing the game and its reputation enormous damage."
 Campese cautioned that if such fights "turn even one family away from the game, then they have been too costly".

 Former Wallabies backrower Willie Ofahengaue said of FitzSimons: "He's a big character.
 Funny guy.
 Talkative.
 One thing I remember about rooming with him was he used to get his suitcase, tip it up and pour everything out on to the floor.
 When it was time to go home he would chuck everything back in any old way.
 Fitzy was a real roughie, but he is married now so he must have changed."

 Journalist

 FitzSimons has written for The Sydney Morning Herald since 1988, and has been a sports columnist for that publication since 1987.
 He regularly appears on the Australian Foxtel program The Back Page, formerly hosted by rugby league journalist Mike Gibson and now Tony Squires.
 For the Saturday edition of The Sydney Morning Herald, FitzSimons writes a column titled "The Fitz Files" which looks at all the happenings over the past seven days in sport.
 He writes a more general version of "The Fitz Files" in The Sun-Herald on Sundays, focusing on community activities and events in Sydney.
 Andrew Denton has called him "Australia's finest sports journalist".
-On the 25 September 2001 he wrote a thought provoking opinion editorial piece titled Memo world: try saying sorry to avoid a sorry end.
+On 25 September 2001, he wrote a thought-provoking opinion editorial piece titled "Memo world: try saying sorry to avoid a sorry end".

-In August 2022 Fitzsimons threatened to sue Senator Jacinta Nampijinpa Price for defamation when she complained that he had been rude and aggressive in a telephone interview.
-Price urged FizSimons and the Sydney Morning Herald to release the recording of the interview but they declined to do so.
+In August 2022, FitzSimons threatened to sue Senator Jacinta Nampijinpa Price for defamation when she said that he had been rude and aggressive in a telephone interview.
+Price urged FitzSimons and The Sydney Morning Herald to release the recording of the interview but they declined to do so.